 Consumer Reports crunched the numbers and determined that a Tesla solar roof would cost somewhere between $70,000 and $100,000, based on Tesla’s own pricing guidance.
 This is much more expensive than a standard asphalt roof replacement, which should cost homeowners between $8,000 and $16,000 depending on their roof size and property location.
 Labor and installation costs could add an additional premium to the price of the Tesla solar roof, although the lack of information about its technical design makes this price premium difficult to estimate.
 But think of it this way: roofers aren’t trained as electricians and vice versa, so it’s likely that more highly-specialized contractors will be needed to install the Tesla roof shingles, increasing costs further.

 Tesla solar roof technology isn’t available on the market yet.
 According to the latest reports from Tesla, the solar roof will be rolled out sometime in 2017.
-However, it’s unclear exactly when the product will be ready for consumers.
+Though Tesla has released its waiting list for the roof shingle product (similar to its Model S car), it’s unclear exactly when the product will be ready for consumers.

 Tesla has indicated that they will manufacture the tiles in partnership with Panasonic at the company’s factory in New York, which won’t be open until mid 2017.
 However, the auto manufacturer is notorious for production delays across its line of luxury electric vehicles, most famously on the Tesla Model X crossover SUV.
 Whether Tesla solar shingles will face the same production delays as Tesla cars remains to be seen.
 Our own estimate is that homeowners shouldn’t expect the Tesla solar roof to be available nationwide until mid-2018.

 Not every home is a good candidate for the Tesla solar roof